ArchimediaZerogroup/AlchemyBootstrapTemplate/README.md

 # Manual steps

-rails new -d postgresql -m https://raw.githubusercontent.com/AlchemyCMS/rails-templates/master/all.rb <MY-PROJECT-NAME>
+rails new -d postgresql <MY-PROJECT-NAME>

 Comment out this gem from Gemfile #gem 'spring-watcher-listen', '~> 2.0.0'.
 There's a knownn bug for readonly folder watch.
 Change ruby version in Gemfile to be like version on Dockerfile